MicrosoftDocs/xamarin-docs/docs/cross-platform/data-cloud/web-services/index.md

 For more information about APM, see [Asynchronous Programming Model](https://msdn.microsoft.com/library/ms228963(v=vs.110).aspx) and [TPL and Traditional .NET Framework Asynchronous Programming](https://msdn.microsoft.com/library/dd997423(v=vs.110).aspx) on MSDN.

-For more information about consuming a WCF service, see [Consuming a Windows Communication Foundation (WCF) Web Service](~/xamarin-forms/data-cloud/consuming/wcf.md).
+For more information about consuming a WCF service, see [Consume a Windows Communication Foundation (WCF) Web Service](~/xamarin-forms/data-cloud/web-services/wcf.md).

 <a name="Calling_a_WCF_Service_with_Transport_Security" />